Leaving Cert English paper 2: Relief all round as Sylvia Plath appears

 Thousands of English students breathed a sigh of relief this afternoon when the poet Sylvia Plath appeared, as had been widely predicted, on the higher level English paper two.

-Students shared their relief on social media in the minutes following the exam.
+Students rushed to share their relief on social media in the minutes following the exam.

-“It all makes sense now: the SEC had to choose between good weather or putting Sylvia Plath on the Leaving Cert.
+“It all makes sense now: the SEC [State Examinations Commission] had to choose between good weather or putting Sylvia Plath on the Leaving Cert.
 Great choice SEC,officially your biggest fan,” tweeted one student.

-“The house was bet on Plath,” said another, while another stuggled to contain her emotion: “Sylvia Plath - I love you.”
+“The house was bet on Plath,” said another, while another stuggled to contain her emotions: “Sylvia Plath - I love you.”

 However, Jim Lusby, an English teacher at the Institute of Education, said other areas of the paper were less predictable.